CHAPTERS 27-29

 When it seemed they would actually follow through with that threat, Richard left.
 He was angry and scared, but he refused to spend the night of his daughter’s kidnapping trapped in a jail cell.

-Finally, with nothing else to do, he went home, and he and Sue stayed up most of the night, driving down main streets and backroads between Larkspur and their house, hoping to find her, waiting for Heather to make contact.
+Finally, with nothing else to do, he went home, and he and Su stayed up most of the night, driving down main streets and backroads between Larkspur and their house, hoping to find her, waiting for Heather to make contact.
 Somehow.
 She knew both her parents’ cellphone numbers by heart.
 If she could call, she would.

-Richard went to Larkspur very early the next morning to look up Alder’s contact information from the database, and compulsively tested it.
-All the emergency contact numbers were disconnected, and his phone number went straight to voicemail as well.
+He looked up Alder’s contact information from the database, and compulsively tested it.
+All the emergency contact numbers were disconnected, as was his phone number.
 He had looked up the home address Alder had given, but when he checked it online, no such location existed.

 Richard stared at the wood of his desk, suffering.
 Nothing made sense.
 He had the feeling that something terrible and very much over his head was happening, but he had no idea what.
 Or why.